Dynamsoft/capture-vision-react-native-samples/README.md

 yarn ios
 ```

-If everything is set up _correctly_, you should see your new app running in your device.
+If everything is set up _correctly_, you should see your new app running on your device.
 This is one way to run your app — you can also run it directly from within Android Studio and Xcode respectively.

 > Note: